 4. Is this image fresh enough?

-Keeping these questions in mind before you start writing will make the writing process much easier.
-Answer them as precisely and concisely as possible as you write your answers down.
+Keeping these questions in mind before you start writing will simplify the process significantly.
+Aim to answer them as clearly and concisely as you can while jotting down your responses.

 When you do that, pay attention to the following points: